dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 associated with a given gadget, such as pressing a button.
 It is the primary technique you use to make your applications “do something”.
 Like gadget properties, different classes of gadget can have different callback types available.
-For an introduction to callbacks, see `See Assigning callbacks to gadgets <tour.htm#77603>`_.
+For an introduction to callbacks, see `Assigning callbacks to gadgets`_.

 Button gadgets
 ~~~~~~~~~~~~~~